|Coverage||Partial Great Britain coverage|

-Applications are relevant to both human and ecological health, land use planning and development, contaminated land legislation, soil fertility, agricultural development, and mineral exploration.
+These applications are relevant to both human and ecological health, planning and development, contaminated land legislation, agricultural development, and mineral exploration.

-BGS offers expertise in all aspects of baseline geochemistry, including sampling and data visualisation and interpretation, and the applications of surface geochemistry data to human and ecological health studies.
-In particular, BGS has expertise to provide underpinning geochemical interpretation of the relationships between the long history of metal mining in south west England and a legacy of elevated concentrations of metals in river sediments and floodplain soils, especially with respect to current UK and European legislation.
-Additional information on the expertise is available.
-Alternatively contact Bob Lister or Joanna Wragg for additional information.
+The BGS offers expertise in all aspects of baseline geochemistry, including bespoke sampling and data visualisation and interpretation, and the application of surface geochemistry data to human and ecological health studies.
+In particular, the BGS has expertise to provide underpinning geochemical interpretation of the relationships between the long history of metal mining in south-west England and a legacy of elevated concentrations of metals in river sediments and floodplain soils, especially with respect to current UK and European legislation.